badgerman/twigtechnology.com/source/_posts/2014-02-10-using-thunderbird-with-gmail.markdown

 ---

-# Configuring Thunderbird (and other MUAs) for Gmail

 Following up on my previous post, I'm going to put what I learned to use and configure my mail software to use Gmail in a way that deals with the inherent folder/label confusion.

 <!-- more -->